 Site evaluations are required in all instances to allow proper system design and to determine compliance with the proceeding site suitability criteria prior to approving the use of on-site waste treatment and disposal systems.
-The responsible regulatory agency (local health department or Regional Water Board) should be notified prior to the conduct of site evaluations since verification by agency personnel maybe required.
-Site evaluation methods shall be in accordance with the following guidelines.
+The responsible regulatory agency or Regional Water Board should be notified prior to the conduct of site evaluations since verification by agency personnel maybe required.
+Site evaluation shall be conducted by individuals qualified as described in Section X.6 of this policy, and evaluation methods shall be in accordance with the following guidelines.